Unblocking a toilet

 Cover the outlet from the bowl with the plunger so that air or water cannot pass.
 If your plunger leaves gaps around the edges, you can use old rags to plug them.

 Start with a gentle action to avoid pushing the blockage further down.
 Push gently downwards then pull up.
 Gradually increase the force with which you push and pull, until the water starts to recede.
 Add more water to the bowl if necessary and repeat the procedure.
-Flush the toilet to see if the flow has returned to normal.
+Remove the plunger before flushing the toilet to see if the flow has returned to normal.

-Sodium bicarbonate or baking soda is a natural product that you should always keep in stock as it’s useful for home maintenance as well as cooking.
+Sodium bicarbonate or baking soda is a natural product that you might have at home, and it's useful for home maintenance as well as cooking.